 He has been an assessor for the ARC and also for the equivalent research councils in Canada, China, UK, USA.
 He has been a co-chief investigator on many competitive grant-funded projects.
 His international research collaborations include being Leader or Co-Leader of many projects.
 His experience includes: airlines, agriculture, building, chemicals, education, electronics, engineering, finance, health, hotels, infrastructure, mining, the public sector, railways, restaurants, retailing, tourism, telecommunications, manufacturing and unions as well as a range of enterprises in Australia internationally.

 He currently is: President, Australian Labour & Employment Relations Association (ALERA); Co-Convenor, Victorian Fellows, Academy of the Social Sciences in Australia (ASSA) and Co-Chair, International Section, US Labor & Employment Relations Association (LERA).

-He has served as President of: Association of Industrial Relations Academics of Australia and New Zealand (AIRAANZ); Industrial Relations Society of Victoria; Australian and New Zealand Academy of Management (ANZAM), and of International Federation of Scholarly Associations of Management.
+He has served as President of: Association of Industrial Relations Academics of Australia & New Zealand; Industrial Relations Society of Victoria; Australian & New Zealand Academy of Management (ANZAM); International Federation of Scholarly Associations of Management.

-For more details, see “Who’s Who in Australia” or ask GregBamber@Gmail.Com
+For more details, see Who’s Who in Australia or ask: GregBamber@Gmail.Com